-Effect of votes Withheld/Abstentions Proposal Voting Standard And Broker Non-Votes Proposal No. 1: To elect Robert J. Mylod, Jr., Scott A. Plurality of votes Votes withheld and broker non- Dahnke, Michael J. Farello, Paul J. Hennessy, Laura W. cast votes will have no effect.
-Lang, Laura G. O'Shaughnessy, Paula B. Pretlow and Frederick O. Terrell to our Board of Directors to serve for a one-year term ending at the 2022 Annual Meeting of Stockholders Proposal No. 2: To ratify the appointment of PwC as our Majority of votes Abstentions will have no effect.
-We independent registered public accounting firm for the cast do not expect any broker non-votes on this fiscal year ending December 31, 2021 proposal.
-Proposal No. 3: To approve, on an advisory (non- Majority of votes Abstentions and broker non-votes binding) basis, the frequency of future advisory votes on cast will have no effect. the compensation of our named executive officers
+Proposal Proposal No. 1: To elect Robert J. Mylod, Jr., Michael J. Farello, Paul J. Hennessy, Laura W. Lang, Laura G. O'Shaughnessy, Paula B. Pretlow and Frederick O. Terrell to our Board of Directors to serve for a one-year term ending at the 2023 Annual Meeting of Stockholders Plurality of votes cast Withheld/Abstentions And Broker Non-Votes Votes withheld and broker non- votes will have no effect.
+Proposal No. 2: To ratify the appointment of PwC as our independent registered public accounting firm for the fiscal year ending December 31, 2022 Majority of votes cast Abstentions and broker non-votes will have no effect.
+We do not expect any broker non-votes on this proposal.